Foreign relations of the Ottoman Empire: 1200–1500

 The Ottoman domain became increasingly powerful and by 1400 was a crucial part of the European states system and actively played a role in their affairs, due in part to their coterminous periods of development.
 In 1413–1421, Mehmed I "The Restorer" reestablished central authority in Anatolia.
 He expanded the Ottoman presence in Europe by the conquest of Wallachia in 1415.
-Venice destroyed the Turkish fleet of Gallipoli in 1416, as the Ottomans lost a naval war.
+Venice destroyed the Ottoman fleet of Gallipoli in 1416, as the Ottomans lost a naval war.
 In the reign of Murad II (1421–1451) there were successful naval wars with Venice and Milan.
 The Byzantine Empire lost virtually all its territory in Anatolia.
 However, the Ottomans failed in their attempted invasions of Serbia and Hungary; they besieged Constantinople.
 Christians from Central Europe launch the last Crusade in 1443–1444, pushing the Ottomans out of Serbia and Wallachia.
 This Crusade ended in defeat when the Ottomans were victorious at Varna in November 1444.

 Mehmed the Conqueror (1444–1446, and 1451–1481) scored the most famous victory in Ottoman history when his army finally on 29 May 1453, captured Constantinople and brought an end to the Byzantine Empire.
 Towards the end of the 15th century, the Ottomans began to play a larger role in the Italian Peninsula.
 In 1494, both the Papacy and the Kingdom of Naples petitioned the Sultan directly for his assistance against Charles VIII of France in the First Italian War.
 The Ottomans continue to expand, and on 28 July 1499 won their greatest naval victory over Venice, in the first battle of Lepanto.